 Thinking about the geographical split, eSports is most popular in Asia, which generates over 60 percent of the industry’s revenue.
 Right now, DraftKings only operates in the United States and Canada, which means that the bulk of eSports fans won’t be able to play.

 “We certainly have global ambitions here and want to be operating in as many countries as possible and as quickly as possible,” Matt Kalish told Re/code.
 “The long game here is really tied in more with our international strategy.”

 Another interesting aspect about the possible reason for DraftKings trying to broaden its business horizons is the current development of traditional sports.

 A report by the Physical Activity Council from 2014 points out that youth participation in team sports is falling off drastically.
 From 2008 through 2012, the number of high school football players dropped by 5.4 percent from 3.26 million to 3.08 million.
 Soccer, baseball, and basketball all saw even larger dips of 7.1 percent, 7.2 percent, and 8.3 percent, respectively.

 This means that even though DraftKings is making huge amounts of money today, it could see that revenue dwindle if fewer people are interested in pro sports.

 The industry is about to get more competition

-Another recent announcement shaking up the eSports industry is the news that the daily fantasy sports site FanDuel is entering the fantasy eSports market with the acquisition of AlphaDraft.
+Another recent announcement shaking up the esports betting industry is the news that the daily fantasy sports site FanDuel is entering the fantasy esports market with the acquisition of AlphaDraft.

-With this, the two big ones – DraftKings and FanDuel – will gain an additional area where they can compete against each other.
+With this, the two big ones – DraftKings vs FanDuel – will gain an additional area where they can compete against each other.